sdcityrobotics/sdcityrobotics.github.io/articles/learning/web/markdown-writing.md

 ---
 layout: page
-title: "Writing in Markdown"
+title: "Markdown"
+header: "Markdown Introduction"
-description: "What Markdown is and how to create content with it."
+description: "An introduction on Markdown and how to use it."
 tagline: "What it is, how to use it"
 author: Nils Olsson
-tags: [learning, web]
+tags: [learning, web, markdown]
 ---
 {% include JB/setup %}